phdata/edge2ai-workshop/README.md

 ```
 From the menu, select `Run -> Run Experiments...`.
 Now, in the background, the Data Science Workbench environment will spin up a new docker container, where this program will run.

-**NOTE**: The first run will take 20-30 minutes to build the container it will run in.
+**NOTE**: The first run will take 20-30 minutes to build the container it will execute in.
 It will also not show up until you navigate to the **Experiments** page of CDSW.
+Please move forward to [Lab 3](#markdown-header-lab-3-gateway-sensors-simulator-and-mqtt-broker) as this process builds.

 ![](./images/image23.png)